pearlyzh/learning-notes/kubernetes/kubernetes.md

 - At the configured time, Kubernetes will create a Job resource according to the Job template configured in the CronJob object

 ### Take away for Replication and other controllers
 - You can specify a liveness probe to have Kubernetes restart your container as soon as it’s no longer healthy (where the app defines what’s considered healthy).
 - Pods shouldn’t be created directly, because they will not be re-created if they’re deleted by mistake, if the node they’re running on fails, or if they’re evicted from the node.
 - ReplicationControllers always keep the desired number of pod replicas running.
 - Scaling pods horizontally is as easy as changing the desired replica count on a ReplicationController.
 - Pods aren’t owned by the ReplicationControllers and can be moved between them if necessary.
 - A ReplicationController creates new pods from a pod template.
 Changing the template has no effect on existing pods.

+### Services
+- Enabling clients to discover and talk to pods.
+- Pods need a way of finding other pods if they want to consume the services they provide.
+Unlike in the non-Kubernetes world, where a sysadmin would configure each client app by specifying the exact IP address or hostname of the server providing the service in the client’s configuration files, doing the same in Kubernetes wouldn’t work, because:
+    - Pods are ephemeral
+    - Kubernetes assigns an IP address to a pod after the pod has been scheduled to a node and before it’s started
+    - Horizontal scaling means multiple pods may provide the same service